How Do Drones Work with AI and Machine Learning?

 1. Computer Vision

-AI-based drones rely on computer vision.
+AI-based drones rely on Computer Vision Camera technology.
 In drones, high-performance image processing is paired with a neural network.

 Neural networks implement complex algorithms in machine learning, allowing drones to perform various tasks.
 Developers “train” the algorithms to recognize and identify objects in different contexts to implement these networks.